fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 instead of interpolating an entire channel, we will only interpolate the noisy segments.

-### Interpolate bad channels for for specific segments
+### Interpolate bad channels for specific segments

-Following de Cheveigne & Arzounian (2018) we are going to

-*3. detect and interpolate temporally-local channel-specific glitches,*
+Following de Cheveigne & Arzounian (2018) third step we are going to *detect and interpolate temporally-local channel-specific glitches,*

+{% include markup/danger %}
 Note we deliberately skip step *2. apply robust detrending to each channel,* for later because it is necessary to find first the pieces of data with artifacts and to exclude them.
 De Cheveigne & Arzounian detrending algorith has the possibility to exclude outliers so this is the main reason for us to change the order (check their *nt_detrend.m* function).
+{% include markup/end %}

  We can make a selection of the segments in which one of the channels was bad.

     artpadding  = 0.1;
     begart      = artif.artfctdef.badchannel.artifact(:,1)-round(artpadding.*data.fsample);